Medical expert of the article

 - normal or increased number of megakaryocytes;

-Treatment of Wiskott-Aldrich Syndrome
+Treatment of Wiskott-Aldrich syndrome

 - Allogeneic bone marrow transplantation, especially in patients with low or discordant WASP protein expression, if possible in the first 5 years of life.

-- Supportive courses of the IVIG.
+- Maintenance courses of IVIG.

 What tests are needed?